 Default Field Permissions

-Portal Access users (machine users) use ticket field level permissions defined for the Default machine role.
-The Default machine role also applies to VSA users using a user role that does not include either the Service Desk Administrator or Service Desk Technician roletype.
-When a VSA user is using the Default machine role to view or edit a ticket, a Default Permissions Apply message displays at the top of a service desk ticket.
-If even the Default machine role does not provide access to a ticket, then an error message tells the user their role does not permit access to the ticket.
+Portal Access users (machine users) use ticket field level permissions defined for the machine role.
+The Default machine role also applies to VSA users using a user role that does not include either the Default or Service Desk Administrator roletype.
+When a VSA user is using the Service Desk Technician machine role to view or edit a ticket, a Default message displays at the top of a service desk ticket.
+If even the Default Permissions Apply machine role does not provide access to a ticket, then an error message tells the user their role does not permit access to the ticket.
+Default

 Unassigned Tickets